jbtule/cdto/README.md

 Download [Latest cdto.zip](https://github.com/jbtule/cdto/releases/latest)

 To install "cd to.app" copy it to your Applications folder, and then from the applications folder drag it into the Finder toolbar (10.9 Mavericks requires ⌘ + ⌥)

+To use, just click on the new button and instanly opens a new terminal window.

 For old versions to use with iTerm or X11/xterm, using the finder contextual menu "show package contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
 Next time you run  "cd to ..." it should open with the correct application.